microsoft/fluentui/rfcs/build-system/02_standard_package_output_folders.md

 We've historically used the following standard output folders in a published JavaScript package (only applicable output folders would be present):

-- `lib` - esm (as we've had for a long time)
+- `/lib` - esm (as we've had for a long time)
-- `lib-commonjs` - commonjs (only needed while Node <= 13.2.0 is supported)
+- `/lib-commonjs` - commonjs (only needed while Node <= 13.2.0 is supported)
-- `lib-amd` - amd (hopefully we can drop someday)
+- `/lib-amd` - amd (hopefully we can drop someday)
-- `dist` - bundles and static content
+- `/dist` - bundles and static content

-If this seems reasonable to folks, we should just stick with this and stay consistent.
-If a library needs to output CommonJS, it should go inthe `lib-commonjs` folder.
+If this seems reasonable, we should adopt and stay consistent to stay predictable to consumers.
+If a library needs to output CommonJS, it should be output within the `lib-commonjs` folder.

 A library like `react-button` which might be consumed by Node and bundlers likely will need both ESM and CommonJS, until Node 13.2.0 or greater is the minimum requirement.
 Its output will have both a `lib` and `lib-commonjs` folder.